 Our Funding Commitment

-Funding for PhD students comes from fellowships, teaching assistantships, and other awards.
-The typical PhD student will have four years of fellowship funding at $18,000 per year, plus a 0.5 or 1.0 teaching assistantship.
-(The TA rate is negotiated by the TA union; in 2015-2016, a 1.0 TA-ship was $11,919.)
-So for the first four years of study, a typical student can expect approximately $23,900 -$29,801 per year in TA-ship and fellowship funding.
-Students in good standing typically receive further TA-ships beyond their fourth year.
-Additional support may be offered through a number of sources, and students are expected to apply for awards during their studies here.
+The typical PhD student will have four years of fellowship funding at $18,000 per year, plus a 1.0 teaching assistantship.
+(The TA rate is negotiated by the TA union; please see the latest rates here) So for the first four years of study, a typical PhD student can expect approximately $30,000 per year in TA-ship and fellowship funding.
+Students in good standing will also receive a fifth year of funding based on a combination of TA-ships and a Graduate Instructorship (where students teach their own course) for a total funding of $18,000 for the fifth year.
+Additional support may be offered through a number of sources, which may include research assistant positions with faculty in the department, and students are expected to apply for awards during their studies here.

 In all cases, financial support is contingent on maintaining high academic standing and making satisfactory progress toward their degree completion.